 Douglas, Provider Man

-The moment I met him came with a shock as he introduced himself as, “Tom Tuttle from Tehachapi,” and proceeded to head-butt me way too hard.
+The moment I met him came with a shock when he introduced himself as, “Tom Tuttle from Tehachapi,” and proceeded to head-butt me way too hard.
 You’d think with moves like that I’d fall for him right away, but it took five years.
-In the meantime he bought an electric-blue truck, taught me how to surf, and proposed in the snow.
+In the meantime, he bought an electric-blue truck, taught me how to surf, and proposed in the snow.
 We married in ’94, complete with a butt bow, Ray-Bans and a little poof in my sleeves.

 His Sundays consist of serious naps, watching football, and any form of sugar in a small bowl.
 He bikes and runs and misses legit tacos in Baja.

 He’s entrepreneurial, a fierce provider, and has a manic commitment to leftovers.
 Quantity over quality blesses my corazón.

 Born in SoCal suburbia and raised in the Baja countryside, this white boy loves dirt.

 After flipping a dune buggy at age nine, he added motorcycle to his resumé and downshifted out the gate.
 I had a deep appreciation for the vehicle with a roll bar, but apparently it didn’t go fast enough.